Colonel

 Frederick entered the Navy on the 13th of January 1809 on board the HMS Daphne, under Captain Philip Fipon.
 Daphne was stationed in the Baltic.
 As a Midshipman he served aboard HMS Victory, also in the Baltic, under Sir James Saumarez.
 He served aboard Victory until March of 1812.
 He then sailed for the East Indies aboard the frigate Theban under Captain Stephen Thomas Digby, which when in the China Sea the following September had the misfortune to be dismasted in a typhoon.
 On his return to England with Captain Digby aboard HMS Cornwallis, Mr. Le Mesurier, in October of 1813, joined HMS Amphion under Captains James Pattison Stewart and John Brett Purvis and, until the close of the American war, was employed at Bermuda.
 For a short period in the summer of 1815, in May of which year he passed his examination, he was on duty at Portsmouth aboard HMS Prince, serving under Captain Edmund Boger.
 In July of 1816 he was appointed Admiralty-Midshipman of HMS Fury.
 He served on Fury at the bombardment of Algiers.

-HMS Fury was ordered by the Royal Navy on the 5th of June 1813 from the yard of Mrs. Mary Ross, at Rochester, Kent, laid down in September, and launched on the 4th of April 1814.
+HMS Fury was ordered by the Royal Navy on the 5th of June 1813 from the yard of Mrs Mary Ross, at Rochester, Kent, laid down in September, and launched on 4 April 1814.
 Fury saw service at the Bombardment of Algiers on the 27th of August 1816, under the command of Constantine Richard Moorsom.
-The Bombardment of Algiers was an attempt by Britain and the Netherlands to end the slavery practices of Omar Agha, the Dey of Algiers.
+The Bombardment of Algiers was an attempt on the 27th of August 1816 by Britain and the Netherlands to end the slavery practices of Omar Agha, the Dey of Algiers.
 An Anglo-Dutch fleet under the command of Admiral Edward Pellew, 1st Viscount Exmouth bombarded ships and the harbour defences of Algiers.
-Le Mesurier was awarded the Naval General Service Medal 1793-1840 with clasp [ALGIERS] for his service.
+He was awarded the Naval General Service Medal 1793-1840 with clasp [ALGIERS] for his service.

 (Photograph courtesy of Corbitts Medals)